zengshangzhi/zengshangzhi.github.io/_pages/about.md

 Research Areas
 ======
 My broad research area is comprised of optimization theory and numerical methods.
-My primary areas of research expertise are organized into the following categories:
+My primary areas of research are organized into the following categories:

 - Convergence analysis of optimization methods via variational analysis
 - Bilevel programs and their applications in machine learning